Olen/Spond/README.md

 ### attendance.py &lt;-f from_date&gt; &lt;-t to_date&gt; [-a]
 Generates a csv-file for each event between `from_date` and `to_date` with attendance status of all organizers.
 The optional parameter `-a` also includes all members that has been invited.

+## AsyncIO
+[Asyncio](https://docs.python.org/3/library/asyncio.html) might seem intimidating in the beginning, but for basic stuff, it is quite easy to follow the examples above, and just remeber to prefix functions that use the API with `async def ...` and to `await` all API-calls and all calls to said functions.

+[This article](https://realpython.com/async-io-python/) will give a nice introduction to both why, when and how to use asyncio in projects.